seth-borrowman/UKB_GBA/README.md

 This R script compiles everything and gets data set up for the PheWAS.

 ## PheWAS
-This R script is a follow-up to SNVs that were found to be significant in the analysis step.
 A phenome-wide association study is run and results are plotted.

 ## ParkinsonManhattan
 Pulls p-values for variant-PD associations from PheWAS data and plots them in a Manhattan plot.